Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 - Private 4×4 Land Cruiser Safari Vehicle with pop-Up Roof: The Vehicle has a car fridge, WiFi, and bottled Water.

 - Gorilla -Chimpanzee Trekking: Gorilla – Chimpanzee Trekking Permits are included in your Safari.
 We also provide porter services, a walking stick for support, and bottled water.
 Read our Practical Gorilla Trekking Advice:

 - WiFi Internet Access: Most Lodges only provide a WiFi Internet Connection in the main lodge.
 We offer you a MiFi Router that gives you and your party access to the internet in your cottage or room, depending on nearby transmission towers.
 Read Staying in touch with home.

 - Spanish, French, Italian, German, Russian, Mandarin, Arabic Speaking Driver-Guides: At an extra cost.

 - Your Dietary Needs can be met: Notify us if you are a vegan, vegetarian, or need a gluten-free diet.
-Halala dietary requirements can be met in most instances.
-Strictly kosher nutritional requirements cannot be met on safari. a.
+Halala dietary requirements can be completed in most instances.
+Strictly kosher nutritional requirements cannot be satisfied on safari. a.

 Book this 14-Day Explore Uganda Luxury Primate – Wildlife Safari.